 - Students must have a 2.0 or higher GPA average (for approved programs only) unweighted on a 4.0 scale, as defined by the local board of education policy, in completed high school courses.

-- Students must have written approval of the appropriate principal or career/technical education program representative (if applicable) and counselor.
+- Students must have written approval from the high school.
 Student success in dual credit/dual enrollment is dependent upon both academic readiness and social maturity.
 Approval from the principal and counselor indicates that the student has demonstrated both.
 This approval is indicated on the dual program approval form as part of the admissions process.